DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v7/README.md

 For reference and transparency, a **complete version of the original v7 code**, including experimental and unused parts, will be available in:

+For full reference, the complete experimental version of the code (including unfinished and exploratory logic) is available here:

 👉 [Full experimental version (v7_full_code.py)](./dev_notes/v7_full_code.py)